HomeGetting Here

 By Heritage Railway

-We're just a short walk from North Weald Station on the Epping Ongar Railway (EOR) – a heritage railway running vintage trains between North Weald and Ongar.
+We're accessible from North Weald Station on the Epping Ongar Railway – a heritage railway running vintage steam trains through the Essex countryside.

 1. Take the Central Line to Epping station